File Automatically Unzips When Downloaded

 Shortcut: Command +, or ⌘,

-- Uncheck the box.
+- Uncheck the checkbox.

 - Open Firefox

-- Click the menu button and choose
+- Click the hamburger menu button (the three horizontal lines in the top left corner) and choose

 - Change to

-- Close the page to save changes.
+- Close the page to save the changes.

 By default, Chrome does not automatically unzip files.
 However, there are a number of browser extensions that include this feature.
 Please temporarily disable all extensions.

 Note too, that if you click on the downloaded file in the browser, it will unzip it.
 Do not click on it.
-Instead note where the file was downloaded and navigate to it when you install the plugin.
+Instead, note where the file was downloaded and navigate to it when you install the plugin.

 Please contact the support team for your browser for information on how to disable the automatic unzipping of files.